Useful resources for Referees

 Yes, a Referee shirt will be provided and MUST be worn at all matches.
+(If you officiated in the 2021 competition, please re-use last year’s Referee shirt.)
 Black shorts are to be worn and can be provided if required.
 Soccer boots or enclosed sport shoes are compulsory.

 Q: How will I record scores?

-At the end of each game, all scores are recorded using EMS (the same system used for the Winter competition).
+At the end of each game, all scores are recorded using EMS (iCompMan scoring system used in previous Winter competitions).
 Scores are final once entered by the referee.
 Only the Competition Administrator may change scores after the referee entry.